Kentucky Reservoir Land Management Plan

-Reservoir Land Management Plans (RLMPs) effectively guide land use approvals, private water use facility permitting and resource management decisions on TVA-managed public land.
+Reservoir Land Management Plans (RLMPs) effectively guide land use approvals, private water use facility permitting, and resource management decisions on TVA-managed public land.

-Kentucky Reservoir is one of eight reservoirs included in the Multiple RLMPs project which was approved by the TVA Board of Directors on August 23, 2017.
+Kentucky Reservoir is one of eight reservoirs included in the Multiple RLMPs project, which was approved by the TVA Board of Directors on August 23, 2017.

 The scope of the Kentucky RLMP is the 74,713.6 acres of TVA public land shown in the maps below.
-The Kentucky RLMP contains a regional overview, information about the environment around the reservoir and descriptions of each parcel of land.
+The Kentucky RLMP contains a regional overview, information about the environment around the reservoir, and descriptions of each parcel of land.
 The reservoir property is divided into parcels, and each parcel is assigned a single land use allocation zone.
-Descriptions of the allowable land uses within each land planning zone are available here.
+Descriptions of the allowable land use within each land planning zone are available here.

 Download Maps (PDF)

 After approval of an RLMP by TVA, all future uses of TVA public lands on that reservoir must then be consistent with the allocations within the RLMP.
-In accordance TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
+In accordance with TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
 The attachment at the link below describes the land use allocation changes that have occurred on Kentucky Reservoir since the 2017 RLMP was completed.

-TVA land around Kentucky Reservoir has been allocated for certain land uses as summarized in the table below.
+TVA land around Kentucky Reservoir has been allocated for certain land uses, as summarized in the table below.

 |Zone 2||Project Operations||1,294.8|

 |Zone 4||Natural Resource Conservation||55,314.2|

 *Zone 1 is Non-TVA Shoreland with TVA land rights and does not change as a result of the lands planning process.